JetBrains/amper/docs/FAQ.md

 In the initial Amper prototype, our main focus was improving the user experience and toolability of build configuration.
 Gradle, as a well-tested build engine, allowed us to start experimenting with the UX of the configuration very quickly.
-What’s more, smooth interoperability with Gradle allows for the use of Amper in existing projects, which is important if we want to get feedback from real-world use cases.
+What’s more, smooth interoperability with Gradle allowed using Amper in existing projects, which is important if we want to get feedback from real-world use cases.

 Now, Amper is a standalone build tool, which allows us to improve the IDE support and workflows even further.